minhaz725/Zoom-Automation/README.md

 # How to run the program :
 ##### Clone this repository and unzip it

+* Choose the course folder according to your course, copy main.py and paste it to Zoom-Automation folder

 * Right click to edit the run.bat and set the paths
   * First Path - "Path to where python is located"
   * Second Path - "Path to where the main.py is located"